continuouspipe/remote-environment-client/README.md

 ![Project Key](/docs/images/project-key.png?raw=true)

-Here, this is the environment for the develop branch, so the project key is `develop`.
+Here, this is the environment for the develop branch, so the project key is `my-project`.

 ### REMOTE_BRANCH